-Authorities were holding al-Asrihi in Casablanca’s Oukacha Prison pending trial on charges including practicing journalism without official accreditation and receiving foreign funding from "separatists" abroad, according to news reports.
+Authorities held al-Asrihi in Casablanca’s Oukacha Prison pending trial on charges including practicing journalism without official accreditation and receiving foreign funding from "separatists" abroad, according to news reports.

-Al-Asrihi, who did not deny either charge, said a Dutch-Moroccan activist who lives in the Netherlands, Farid Aouled Lahcen, gave him a camera and other journalistic equipment to produce a documentary film.
-The film was supposed to be about Muhammad Abdelkarim al-Khattabi, a northern Moroccan activist who led an armed movement against the French and the Spanish armies in the 1910s, according to the news reports.
+Al-Asrihi, who did not deny either charge, said a Dutch-Moroccan activist named Farid Aouled Lahcen, who lives in the Netherlands, gave him a camera and other journalistic equipment to produce a documentary.
+The film was supposed to be about a Moroccan who led an armed movement against the French and the Spanish armies in the 1910s, according to the news reports.

-The journalist also faces charges of "disseminating false news," which he denied, according to the reports.
+The journalist was also charged with "disseminating false news," which he denied, according to the reports.

-On November 2, 2017, the Al-Hoceima appeals court merged al-Asrihi’s case with two other cases, in which more than 50 Al-Hirak al-Shaaby activists, including al-Zefzafi, are being tried on anti-state charges, local media reported.
-Authorities are charging Hamid el-Mahdaoui, the editor-in-chief of local news site Badil, in the same case on anti-state charges, according to the reports.
+On November 2, 2017, the Al-Hoceima appeals court merged al-Asrihi’s case with two other cases, in which more than 50 Al-Hirak al-Shaaby activists, including al-Zefzafi, faced anti-state charges, local media reported.
+Authorities charged Hamid el-Mahdaoui, the editor-in-chief of local news website Badil, in the same case, according to the reports.

-As of late 2018, Morocco’s Embassy to the United States and Casablanca’s Secretary General had not responded to CPJ’s requests for comment over phone and email.
+As of late 2019, Morocco’s Embassy to the United States and Casablanca’s Secretary General had not responded to CPJ’s requests for comment via email.